What Happened to Teddy at Sarasota BluePearl Veterinary Hospital

 But we were never told.

-On Saturday morning, a different vet sat down, read the chart, saw what the specialists had recommended, and started the antibiotics and steroids.
-Within 90 minutes, Teddy fell asleep for the first time in 36 hours.
+On Saturday morning, a different doctor sat down, read the same chart, saw the same recommendation, and started Teddy on the antibiotics and steroids.

 Thursday, March 5 — 11:00 PM